khalilof/Sud/bestpractice.md

 </title>
 ```

-* Proper nouns need not be translated.
+* Proper nouns do not need to be translated.
 * Use standardized data (e.g. controlled vocabularies) whenever possible.
 This might allow data aggregators to display the information in the language most suitable to the use case at hand.
 * Recommendation: use either the two-letter language codes from ISO 639-1 or the three-letter language codes from ISO 639-2 (listed on [Wikipedia [external link]](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes)).
 Be advised: the three-letter codes are used in library systems.
 If you use a different standard (i.e. [BCP 47 [external link]](https://en.wikipedia.org/wiki/IETF_language_tag)), pay attention to be consistent and do not alternate between standards.